Course description for study year 2021-2022. Please note that changes may occur.

 Understand sensitivity analysis and the information it provides

-Conduct probabilistic analysis to general additional insights and understand the impact of uncertainty
+Conduct probabilistic analysis to general additional insights and understand risk

 Identify how to effectively communicate the insights derived from your model

-Have the skills needed to build a good geostatistical model and to use it in generating powerful insights into the decision situation
+Skills needed to build a good basic decision model and to use it in generating powerful insights into the decision situation

 Students should understand fundamental logical principles and analyses and be able to communicate their choices and recommendations clearly.